 In the medical services world, having a healthcare app isn’t just a good idea, it’s virtually essential to the success of your organization.
 This kind of app promotes deeper connections with the valued members of your community, all while bolstering consumer loyalty and creating a direct marketing channel for future interaction.

 Despite this potential, there are plenty of problems that can ruin this otherwise fruitful opportunity.
-To ensure that your healthcare brand or institution doesn’t fall prey to these unrealized expectations, join us as we outline eight of the biggest customer challenges that stand in the way of delivering a great healthcare app, as well as how to overcome these issues.
+To ensure that your healthcare brand or institution doesn’t fall prey to these unrealized expectations, join us as we outline eight of the biggest customer challenges that stand in the way of delivering a great healthcare app, as well as how to overcome these issues while working with a mobile app development company.

-Challenge #1: Your Brand and Its Chosen App Development Team Lacks Strong Data on the Mobile Habits and Needs of Its Target Audience
+Challenge #1: Your Brand and Its Chosen App Development Partner Lacks Strong Data on the Mobile Habits and Needs of Its Target Audience

 The first challenge on our list focuses on the fact that building an app without a clear understanding of the needs and habits of your audience can lead to a project that lacks direction.
-Without proper data, it’s near impossible to forge a strong bond with the mindset of your target customers.
+Without proper data, it’s near impossible to forge a strong bond with the mindset of your target customers, and it can end up making your mobile app development company at fault.

-So how do you overcome the data shortage hurdle?
-According to Rizkiana Noivtasari of IBM MobileFirst, it’s all about working with a team of development experts that rely upon data collection and implementation habits that keep consumer insight rolling from start to finish on this project.
+The Solution So how do you overcome the data shortage hurdle?
+According to Rizkiana Noivtasari of IBM MobileFirst, it’s all about working with a team of development experts or mobile app development services that rely upon data collection and implementation habits that keep consumer insight rolling from start to finish on this project.

 “For mobile users and customers, collecting the right mobile app data will help ensure that an app stays useful and provide some insurance that if something goes wrong, it can be rolled back.” – Rizkiana Novitasari, IBM MobileFirst